IDAES/idaes-pse/docs/technical_specs/core/util/unit_costing.rst

 * length_factor - is the tube length correction factor
 * CE_index - is a global parameter for Chemical Enginering cost index for years 2010-2019
 * hx_os - heat exchanger oversize factor (default = 1)
+* area is a reference object and (self.area is the model variable)

 The heat exchanger costing method has three arguments, hx_type = heat exchanger type, FM_Mat = construction material factor, and FL = tube length factor.